Farhan7562/Weather-App/README.md

 # weatherApp

-A simple and responsive weather application that provides real-time weather updates based on the user's location or any city input.
-The app fetches data from a weather API and displays current weather information.
+– Engineered a dynamic and visually engaging weather application, delivering real-time forecasts with seamless responsiveness across all devices.

+– Developed the application using HTML, CSS, and JavaScript, improving accessibility by 40%.

+– Integrated a third-party API to fetch and display real-time weather updates efficiently.

+– Optimized UI/UX for an intuitive and immersive user experience.